zijianhuang/webapiclientgen/Tests/readme.md

 ## Summary

 With 2 .NET integration test suites and 5 JavaScript/TypeScript integration test suites, a full test requires 7x2 test runs.

+### Extra Tests for Cross Time Zone Issues

+http://fonlow.org/ hosting DemoTextJsonWeb is located in US east coast with -10:00 Timezone.
+Two .NET integration test suites and 1 JavaScript test suite should be used to test against this backend from time to time to ensure the generated codes can handle cross time zone issues.

+**Hints:**

+* When tests are carried out locally, it takes around 0.6-0.7 second to finish around 200 test cases of a .NET integration test suite.
+When the coversations occur between Australia and USA, it takes around 4.5 seconds.